PallaviSriva/Youtube_Scrapper_1/README.md

-# Youtube_Scrapper_1
+# Youtube_Scrapper
-The scrapper helps to scrape information of youtube video like views, likes, comments etc
+The project helps to scrape youtube pages to get information like viws, likes, comments etc.